oavioz/GenerativeAI-Custom-Detection/src/image_classification/README.md

 ### 1. Data Preparation

-The data is loaded and preprocessed using PyTorch's `ImageFolder` and `transforms`.
+The data is loaded and preprocessed.
 Data augmentation techniques like random horizontal flip, random rotation, and color jitter are applied to improve model performance.

 ### 2. Model Selection